Porphyria: Acute porphyrias

 Acute intermittent porphyria (AIP), variegate porphyria (VP), aminolevulinic acid dehydratase deficiency porphyria (ALAD) and hereditary coproporphyria (HCP).
 These diseases primarily affect the nervous system, resulting in episodic crises known as acute attacks.
-The major symptom of an acute attack is abdominal pain, often accompanied by vomiting, hypertension (elevated blood pressure), and tachycardia (an abnormally rapid heart rate).
+The major symptom of an acute attack is abdominal pain, often accompanied by vomiting, elevated blood pressure (hypertension), and tachycardia (an abnormally fast heart rate).

 The most severe episodes may involve neurological complications: typically motor neuropathy (severe dysfunction of the peripheral nerves that innervate muscle), which leads to muscle weakness and potentially to quadriplegia (paralysis of all four limbs) and central nervous system symptoms such as seizures and coma.
 Occasionally, there may be short-lived psychiatric symptoms such as anxiety, confusion, hallucinations, and, very rarely, overt psychosis.
 All these symptoms resolve once the acute attack passes.

 Given the many presentations and the relatively low occurrence of porphyria, patients may initially be suspected to have other, unrelated conditions.
 For instance, the polyneuropathy of acute porphyria may be mistaken for Guillain–Barré syndrome, and porphyria testing is commonly recommended in those situations.
 Elevation of aminolevulinic acid from lead-induced disruption of heme synthesis results in lead poisoning having symptoms similar to acute porphyria.